Ticket System

 Low positions, starting at 1, will place your channel at the top of the list.
 Higher positions will place your channel at the bottom of the channel list.

-Find out more at Categories & Channels!
+Find out more at [categories-and-channels](https://docs.botwiz.dev/botwiz-guides/discord-guides/categories-and-channels "mention")!

-A slowmode can be set between 0-21600 seconds.
+A slowmode can be set between 0-21600 seconds.&#x20;

-Users with the the manage_messages or manage_channel permission and bots are unaffected; meaning they can send any message without being rate limited.
+Users with the the `manage_messages` or `manage_channel` permission and bots are unaffected; meaning they can send any message without being rate limited.

-Adding Permissions
+## Adding Permissions

 When your ticket channel is created, it will be subject to the permissions that its parent channel has.

-What is a Parent Channel?
+<summary>What is a Parent Channel?</summary>

 A parent channel is the 'host' channel.
 For example, a channel's parent is its category.